 We have validated the generalist unicellular NUM ecosystem model toward two quite different biogeographic provinces: the high productivity upwelling conditions of the California Current Ecosystem and the oligotrophic downwelling conditions at Station ALOHA.
-For the California Current Ecosystem, out of 100,000 random combinations of the 23 free parameters a

-- 645 large majority of the model results have correlation coefficient toward observations (COR{m-o}) better than 0.7.
-This demonstrated that the generalist unicellular NUM model, despite its simplicity, is able tocan capture the size distribution of the planktonic ecosystem and its nutrient profile over a broad range of parameter values.
+For the California Current Ecosystem, out of 100,000 random combinations of the 23 free parameters a large majority of the model results have correlation coefficient toward observations (COR{m-o}) better than 0.7.
+This demonstrated that the generalist unicellular NUM model, despite its simplicity, can capture the size distribution of the planktonic ecosystem and its nutrient profile over a broad range of parameter values.
 Out of the random simulations we find only seven optimal, but quite different, parameter combinations that reproduce results for the CCE.
-These seven optimal simulations almost perfectly match the distribution of each of the size groups as functiona function of increasing AC{bio} (Fig. 650 6).
-The seven optimal parameter combination have mean COR{m-o} of 0.94 and RMSd{m-o} 0.4 for the five size groups - 650 b).
+These seven optimal simulations almost perfectly match the distribution of each of the size groups as a function of increasing AC{bio} (Fig. 6).
 The seven optimal parameter combination have mean COR{m-o} of 0.94 and RMSd{m-o} 0.4 for the five size groups considered in comparison with observations.
 In particular, we find that B{A-pico} peak and B{T-pico} plateau at intermediate levels of autotrophic biomass in agreement with observations (Taylor and Landry, 2018) (Fig. 6a,c).
 We also find a power-law increase in B{T-nano} and B{A-nano} as function of AC{bio} as in observations (Fig. 6b, d).
 Finally, we observe a "humped back" increase in B{A-micro} that has the lowest correlation to observations but still within one standard deviation of the observed total mean (Fig. 6e).

 Moving to oligotrophic ALOHA station, we find that the seven optimal model parameter combinations from CEE give model results that capture many important aspects of the observational data.
 NUM qualitatively model a reduction in biomass at Station ALOHA relative to CEE and it generally reproduce the overall size structure.
 That the NUM model produces less biomass at ALOHA is consistent with observational differences between CEE and ALOHA (Taylor and Landry, 2018).
 The seven simulations do however produce too low picoplanktonic biomasses and too high nanoplankton biomasses, compared to the observations.
-A detailed analysis showshows that another set of parameter combinations were better at reproducing the pico- and nanoplanktonic biomass both in term of correlation and overall biomass values.
+A detailed analysis shows that another set of parameter combinations were better at reproducing the pico- and nanoplanktonic biomass both in term of correlation and overall biomass values.
 The parameter space for these simulations were only significantly different from the restricted parameter span for CCE in their range of a few parameters (discussed below).
-Our validation against ALOHA overall indicates that by restricting the parameters to a restricted span, based on the seven optimal models at CCE, and focusing on this small set of parameters, it is possible to match the overall increase and decrease in biomass for the different size classes to a degree that would be satisfactory for applications where site-by-site calibration is not possible.
+Our validation against ALOHA overall indicates that by restricting the parameters, based on the seven optimal models at CCE, and focusing on this small set of parameters, it is possible to match the overall increase and decrease in biomass for the different size classes to a degree that would be satisfactory for applications where site-by-site calibration is not possible.